aaronicsubstances/shrewd-evolver/README.md

 ## LogNavigator

-This module comprises the **LogNavigator** and **LogPositionHolder** classes.
+This module comprises the **LogNavigator** class.
 It is meant to automate some aspects of manual system testing by leveraging logging libraries.

 Till date, in spite of the noteworthy computer science advances, when all else fails to discover the cause of a bug, the last resort is "to insert a log statement" and rerun the program.
 Why then don't we take this a step further, and build a white box system testing philosophy on top of it?